 We performed a comparison between Oracle VM and VMware Workstation based on real PeerSpot user reviews.

-Find out what your peers are saying about Proxmox, VMware, Microsoft and others in Server Virtualization Software."There's a lot of space to customize the solution if you need to."
+Find out what your peers are saying about Proxmox, VMware, Microsoft and others in Server Virtualization Software."The stability is rock solid."

 "Cloning is the best feature in Oracle VM."